chris19o4/Basic-Neural-Network/README.md

 # dlnd_project1

-This is the project number 1 of Udacity's Deep Learning Nanodegree Foundation
+This is the first project assignment of Udacity's Deep Learning Nanodegree Foundation.
+"Your first neural network"